NordicHPC/nordichpc.github.io/meetings.md

 ## About

 NordicHPC meetings are a time for staff of Nordic computing centers to meet up and exchange best practices and tips.
+Computing centers tend to be quite independent and conservative, but we all have the same problems.
+Why not work on solutions together?

 ## Next meeting